arndff/playlist-parser/README.md

 ```

 ## Output details
-Lines in the second file don't have ```-``` in their titles.
+Songs in the second file don't have ```-``` in their titles.

-Lines in the first file match those videos which contain ```-``` in their titles.
+Songs in the first file match those videos which contain ```-``` in their titles.
 They're sorted and grouped by artist.
 Example:
 ```
 Artist: Black Pumas
-Colors
 Dirty, Dirty
+Colours

+Artist: The Main Squeeze
+Man in the Mirror
+Redbone
+Have a Cigar
 ```

 # Bugs
-However, there will be some bugs but that's because YouTube doesn't have a standard for naming music videos, for example:
+However, there are some bugs but that's because YouTube doesn't have a standard for naming music videos, for example:
 ```<Artist> - <TrackID>```.
-Therefore it's hard to parse the whole content of a playlist properly.
+Therefore, it's hard to parse the whole content of a playlist properly.

 A bug can occur if:
 - the video is named like that: ```<TrackID> - <Artist>```
-- the Artist/TrackID contains ```-```
+- either the Artist or TrackID contains ```-```